andrewcooke/ParserCombinator.jl/README.md

 success(k::Config, m::Matcher, s::State, t::State, i, r::Value) :: Message
 ```

-where the parent matcher can do any clean-up work, resulting in a new
+where the parent matcher (`m`) can do any clean-up work, resulting in a new
 `Message`.

 Note that the child's state, `t`, is returned to the parent.
 It is